-With winter fast approaching in just a few weeks, many individuals will go through the challenges of seasonal depression.
+With winter upon us, many individuals will go through the challenges of seasonal depression.
 What is seasonal depression, some may ask?
 It is a type of depression related to the changing of seasons.
 While seasonal depression can affect people in the fall, spring and summer, it affects most individuals in winter.
 Symptoms often include but are not limited to:

 - Suicidal thoughts or tendencies.

 - Low energy throughout the days.

 - Consistent moods of feeling sluggish or easily agitated.

 - Development of insomnia.